EToledoR/MadcubaDatabases/README.md

 ### Step 1 - JPL
 For JPL you just need to run the bash script getJPL.sh (you need to ensure beforehand that the script has execution permissions using the command chmod).
+Note (Oct 2025): In MacOS the command wget doesn't seem to be installaed by default, and in order to run this script this tool needs to be installed.
+That can be achieved in various ways, a common one is using brew: 'brew install wget'.
 The execution of that script will create the following directory structure inside the JPL directory:

 - JPL